Peter Kaufmann (Alpine guide): Canadian Rockies (1907 & 1908)

 Peter Kaufmann spent two seasons climbing in Alberta and British Columbia.
 On 22 May 1907, he sailed from Liverpool to Canada aboard the S.S.
 Lake Eire, arriving in Montreal ten days later on 1 June.
 He travelled with Edward Feuz Sr, the guide from Interlaken.
 The ship's manifest listed Kaufmann as “tourist” and Feuz as “guide,” since Kaufmann travelled to the Rockies for the experience and the possibility of employment as a guide without a CPR contract.
 Kaufmann and his companions crossed the flat Canadian prairie by rail from Montreal to Calgary in five days with major stops in Manitoba, Saskatchewan; from Calgary via Banff to Laggan (Lake Louise station) was an additional three-hour rail journey.

 Peter Kaufmann on the summit of Castor Peak (8282 ft.), a mountain that is part of the Asulkan (Jupiter) Group including Mts.
 Pollux and Lea, in British Columbia, on 30 July 1907.

 In July 1907, Kaufmann participated in the second annual encampment of the Canadian Alpine Club (ACC) in Paradise Valley.
 ACC encampments enabled members, especially beginners, to attempt climbs from the foot of surrounding mountains such as Mts.
 Temple (11,624 ft) and Aberdeen (10,341 ft).
 The CPR allowed their guides, such as Edward and Gottfried Feuz, to participate in the week's activities.
 Kaufmann, as a friend of Feuz, and others, for example, prepared ground at the foot of Mt.
 Aberdeen because the meadow in the valley was so wet from heavy snow and rain.
 Soon, however, he began working as a guide.
 “Peter Kaufmann, of Grindelwald, a new Swiss guide in the Canadian Rockies, was also used during the first few days of the Camp, having been sent there to get some knowledge of the mountains in the vicinity of Lake Louise.
 Later, he was attached to the party of B. S. Comstock, by whom he had been retained.”
 In June, Kaufmann guided J. P. Forde in an unsuccessful attempt to climb Mt.
-Pinnacle (10,062 ft.).
-Climbs to the summits of Eiffel Peak (10,091 ft.), Mt.
+Pinnacle (10,070 ft.).
+Climbs to the summits of Eiffel Peak (10,095 ft.), Mt.
 Temple (11,624 ft), and Mt.
 White (8,708 ft) followed.
-And with Lowell C. Frost (from Buffalo, New York), Kaufmann climbed Mt.
-Hungabee (11,450 ft.), crossed Wastach and Abbot passes, traversed several glaciers, and accomplished ascents of Mt.
-Victoria (11,375 ft) and Mt.
+And with Lowell C. Frost (from Buffalo, New York), Kaufmann climbed Mount Hungabee (11,457 ft.), crossed Wastach and Abbot Passes, traversed several glaciers, and accomplished ascents of Mt.
+Victoria (11,365 ft) and Mt.
 Park (9671 ft).
 On 21 July 1907, Kaufmann guided Benjamin S. Comstock, who was doing survey work on Mt.
 Sanford (11,600 ft).
 Comstock said that Kaufmann was one of the best Swiss guides, “having the essential of good judgment, skill and caution,” and he regarded him with “much esteem and respect personally, for his virtues of simple probity, uprightness and faithfulness to his charge and for the ever-considerate care with which he has looked after my interests."
 Kaufmann returned to Europe in October 1907 aboard the S.S.
 Empress of Ireland from Montreal to Liverpool.